observability-lab-cse/observability-lab-workshop/06-alert/README.md

 How would you do that?
 Discuss with others and try out your ideas.

-> Suggestion: if you want to test your alert and "make your application" unhealthy you can remove the deployment from kubernetes or modify the healthcheck code to return 500 and redeploy.
+>🔍 Hint:  If you want to test your alert and "make your application" unhealthy you can remove the deployment from kubernetes or modify the healthcheck code to return 500 and redeploy.

 <details markdown="1">
-<summary>Reveal the ideas!</summary>
+<summary>🔦 Reveal the ideas!</summary>

 Some ideas (there are probably even more options to do it):

 - [Resources Health alert](https://learn.microsoft.com/en-us/azure/service-health/resource-health-alert-monitor-guide)
 - [Alerts for Specific Exceptions with Application Insights](https://stackoverflow.com/questions/47147651/creating-alerts-for-specific-exceptions-with-application-insight-microsoft-azur)
 - [Container insights log alert](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-log-alerts)